KoKuToru/ws-probability-calculator/README.md

 ## Current Limitations

+* ignores level-up
+* reshuffle doesn't put card into clock #1
+* not cancel doesn't put cards not into waiting room
 * only `attack` and `burn` and `repeat` is supported right now
 * own deck starts with `my_trg = 15` and `my_not_trg = 35`
 * own waitingroom starts with `w_my_trg = 0` and `w_my_not_trg = 0`